OpMonTeam/OpMon/CONTRIBUTING.md

 Contributions outside the code are as important as contributions to the code!
 The procedure is quite simple, and you don’t have to master git to do so.

 ### Small contributions
-If you only want to fix something (a translation, a sprite, a typo…), you have to options: you can either create a pull request of the repository you want to edit, or you can tell us on the Discord server so we do it for you (crediting you of course).
+If you only want to fix something (a translation, a sprite, a typo…), you have to options: you can either create a pull request on the repository you want to edit, or you can tell us on the Discord server so we do it for you (crediting you of course).

 ### Contributing to open projects